pulumi/docs/pulumi-hugo/themes/default/content/_index.md

       body: >
         We are building a distributed-database-as-a-service product that runs on Kubernetes clusters across multiple public clouds including GCP, AWS and others.
-Pulumi's declarative model, the support support for real programming languages, and the uniform workflow on any cloud make our SRE team much more efficient.
+Pulumi's declarative model, the support for real programming languages, and the uniform workflow on any cloud make our SRE team much more efficient.

     - name: Beyang Liu